 An exterminating service representative visits each building once per week.
 On these visits, an NYU building staff member accompanies the representative for the duration of any preventative maintenance or responses to complaints.

-If you require this service contact the Office of Residential Life for Mercer Residence Hall, or the Office of Facilities Services for D’Agostino Residence Hall.
+If you require this service contact the Office of Residential Life for Hayden Hall, or the Office of Facilities Services for D’Agostino Residence Hall.

 Services for 130 MacDougal Street are managed by Collins Building Services.
 Requests for extermination should be submitted online or by telephone (212) 998-1001 to the Client Services Center.

-Windows in all apartments have window limiters installed on the window frame of the sliding portion of the window.
-This restricts the amount the window can open (6 inches) and removal of these stops is strictly prohibited by university policy.
+Windows and terraces in all apartments have limiters installed on the frame.
+This restricts the amount the window or terrace door can open (6 inches) and removal of these stops is strictly prohibited by university policy.
 All apartment windows are cleaned annually by a professional window cleaning service.
 Residents will be notified ahead of time of scheduled window-cleaning dates.

 Residents are responsible for the cleaning and care of their apartments.
 Cleaning supplies and materials are not provided, but a vacuum cleaner can be borrowed from the Front Desk Attendant.
 Failure to maintain the apartment in reasonable condition may result in termination of your housing license.